gradle/native-samples/README.md

 ## Application with operating system specific library dependencies (operating-system-specific-dependencies)

-This build demonstrates an application that has dependencies on different libraries for each operating system.
-Currently there are no conveniences for use libraries that are installed on the build machine.
+This sample demonstrates an application that has dependencies on different libraries for each operating system.
+Currently there are no conveniences for using libraries that are installed on the build machine.

 ### Swift